gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

 :   A **vocabulary** is a controlled list of terms that archivists use when cataloging items
     in their collection.
 Controlled means that archivists choose terms from lists rather then typing into a blank field.
-Choosing from a list ensures consistency and prevents archivists from using terms that are not appropriate for the collection.
+Choosing from a list ensures consistency and prevents archivists from using terms that are not appropriate for the collection, or entering misspelled words.

 Hierarchy
 :   Individual terms belong to tiered groups of related terms that are each unique, but have something in common.